masonbatch/dsc-capstone/README.md

     * This means regardless a big budget film will net more profit if proftitable

 Results:
-* p-value = 0.32316 > 0.5, > 0.10 thus at both a 90% and 95% confidence level we fail to reject the null hypothesis
+* p-value = 0.00456 < 0.05, < 0.10 thus at both a 90% and 95% confidence level we reject the null hypothesis
-* This indicates that we do not have evidence to support the claim that there is a significant difference between the two averages
+* This indicates that we have evidence to support the claim that the mean gross margin for small budget films is larger than big budget films

 Recommendation and Findings: With the information provided, the means from the two samples are not significantly different, meaning based on the given samples the mean gross profit margin for small budget films is comparable to that of a big budget film.
 However, for a company such as Computing Vision making their first break into the film industry, beginning with a low budget film that has the potential to turn a high percentage of gross revenue into profits can be a great start.
 They can then look to scale up and produce bigger budget films as they become a better known name in the industry and get their legs under them in production.

 # Conclusion